Johnny Ringo: Life in Tombstone

 Ringo first appeared in Cochise County, Arizona Territory in 1879 with Joseph Graves Olney (alias "Joe Hill"), a friend from the Mason County War.
 In December 1879, a drunk Ringo shot unarmed Louis Hancock in a Safford, Arizona saloon when Hancock refused a complimentary drink of whiskey, stating that he preferred beer.
 Hancock survived his wound.
 Soon after arriving in Tombstone, Arizona, he met editor Sam Purdy of The Tombstone Epitaph, who later writes of their talk: "He said that he was as certain of being killed as he was of living then.
 He said that he might run along for a couple years more, and may not last two days."
 In Tombstone, Ringo developed a reputation as having a bad temper.
 He may have participated in robberies and killings with the Cochise County Cowboys, a loosely associated group of outlaws.
 He was occasionally erroneously referred to as "Ringgold" by local newspapers.
 He described himself as a "speculator" in the 1882 Cochise County Great Register.

 Confrontation with Doc Holliday

 On January 17, 1882, Ringo and Doc Holliday traded threats and seemed headed for a gunfight.
-Both men were arrested by Tombstone's chief of police, James Flynn, and hauled before a judge for carrying weapons in town.
+Both men were arrested by Tombstone's sheriff, James Flynn, and hauled before a judge for carrying weapons in town.
 Both were fined.
 Judge William H. Stilwell followed up on charges outstanding against Ringo for a robbery in Galeyville and Ringo was re-arrested and jailed on January 20 for the weekend.
 Ringo was suspected by the Earps of taking part in the December 28, 1881, ambush of Virgil Earp, that crippled him for life, and the March 18, 1882, murder of Morgan Earp while he was shooting pool in a Tombstone saloon.